message/iata/TH.md

 3. Passengers entering Thailand must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai;
 - This does not apply to:
 - nationals of Thailand traveling under the Alternative Quarantine (AQ) scheme;
-- passengers younger than 6 years;
+- passengers younger than 6 years traveling with a parent/guardian;
 - passengers with a positive COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point, and a COVID-19 recovery certificate issued at least 15 days and at most 3 months before arrival.
 4. Passengers entering Thailand must have a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure;
 - This does not apply to: